Abdullah-jameel/Lab_2/worksheet.md

 program by giving it "bad" input and observe the consequences.
 Give at least two examples of potentially bad input and the results you observe.
+Answer for first input:

+        .\a.exe Ahmed 0919 12 7
+Today is 2023/10/07
+Your birthday was 0919/12/07
+Hello, Ahmed.
+You are 0 years, 0 weeks, and 0 days old today.

+Answer for second input:

+.\a.exe Dennis 2022 13 5
+Today is 2023/10/07
+Your birthday was
+Hello, Dennis.
+You are 0 years, 39 weeks, and 2 days old today.